 "With painting, I am not afraid to go beyond the point of no return, even if that means destroying my work as a result.
 In art there is no room for the timid or the weak.
 It takes thick skin and naivety to walk directly in to the face of failure, each time knowing that chances of triumph are minimal, if any.
 Yet from that struggle comes the purest form of art, work that is just as profound to the viewer as it is to the artist who created it." - Mudgett

 Although Christopher Mudgett's work is often seen through the lens of his diverse styles - the unifying motif of black, white and gray remains at the forefront.
-At times tender but always forceful, they are truly colors in their own right, and convey the direct mode of spontaneous and raw expression that is so typical of Mudgett's output.
+At times tender but always forceful, they are truly colors in their own right, and convey the direct mode of spontaneous and raw expression emblematic in his output.

-Mudgett purged and isolated color from his work in order to highlight its formal structure and assert its autonomy.
-We must examine the artists' fascination with black and white as a correlate of his obsessive interest in line and form, and interpreted this dynamic palette as a metaphor for something deeper - a direct link to the violence of life, the struggle between good & evil and the opposing forces of nature existent within us all.
+By understanding Mudgett's fascination with black and white as a correlate of his obsessive interest in line and form, we are able to interpret the duality of his palette as a metaphor for something deeper - a direct link to the violence of life, the struggle between good & evil and the opposing forces of nature existent within us all.